awsdocs/aws-doc-sdk-examples/cpp/example_code/cloudwatch-logs/README.md

 # Amazon CloudWatch Logs C++ SDK code examples

 ## Purpose
-The code examples in this directory demonstrate how to work with the Amazon CloudWatch Logs using the AWS SDK for C++.
+The code examples in this directory demonstrate how to work with Amazon CloudWatch Logs using the AWS SDK for C++.

-Amazon CloudWatch Logs enables you to monitor, store, and access your log files from Amazon Elastic Compute Cloud (EC2) instances, AWS CloudTrail, or other sources. provides a reliable, scalable, and flexible monitoring solution that you can start using within minutes.
-You no longer need to set up, manage, and scale your own monitoring systems and infrastructure.
+Amazon CloudWatch Logs enables you to monitor, store, and access your log files from Amazon Elastic Compute Cloud (EC2) instances, AWS CloudTrail, or other sources.

 ## Code examples